dasiths/dasiths.github.io/_posts/2024-05-03-llm-prompt-injection-considerations-for-tool-use.md

 ## What's Bad About The Above Approach?

-The `TransactionSearchApiInput` class is hydrated using the LLM and this class has **ALL** the params the tool takes in including the `user_id`.
+The `TransactionSearchApiInput` class is hydrated using values determined by the LLM and this class has **ALL** the params the tool takes in including the `user_id`.
 This means there is an opportunity for the LLM being tricked into providing an `user_id` that did not originate from the `user_info` input variable.

 For example.
 The user could input the following query.